HollyBok/capstone/capstone/For Caroline.md

 The DataFrame is put together in the "DataFrame merge" file and preliminary EDA is done in the 'EDA' file.

-The 'Clustering' file both KMeans clustering and DBSCAN and clusters are added to my DataFrame
+The 'Clustering' file has both KMeans clustering and DBSCAN and a clusters column is added to my DataFrame

 The modeling that I have done so far is in the "Regression" file